Faceithard is supported by readers. When you buy with our links, we may earn a commission. Learn more

 How to know if your HEPA filter is dirty?

-Examining and changing the vacuum filter regularly is essential if you want to clean your surfaces properly and keep the vacuum cleaner in good working conditions.
+Examining and changing the vacuum filter regularly is essential if you want to clean your surfaces properly and keep the vacuum cleaner in good working condition.
 A clogged filter will have little impact on pollutants, and it may also damage the machine.

 The easiest way to tell if your HEPA filter is dirty is by looking at it.
 Simply open the vacuum cleaner and assess the state of the filter.
 Clean HEPA filters are white or a light yellowish shade.